yugabyte/yugabyte-db/docs/content/preview/api/ysql/statements/dml_update.md

 ### *alias*

-Specify the identifier of the target table within the `UPDATE` statement.
+Specify the identifier of the target table in the `UPDATE` statement.
 When an alias is specified, it must be used in place of the actual table in the statement.

 ### *column_name*